haasn/mpv/DOCS/man/options.rst

         Use nvidia's built-in compiler.
 Only works for nvidia GPUs.
 Can be buggy, but also supports some features glslang does not.
 Only works with vulkan.
+    glslang-bin
+        Use glslang as a binary. ``glslangValidator`` must be in your PATH.
+        Hacky, slow, and leaves files lying around in ``/tmp``.
+Use only as a last resort.

 ``--glsl-shaders=<file-list>``
     Custom GLSL hooks.
 These are a flexible way to add custom fragment shaders,